mgrauer/booklist/index.md

  * The Essential Drucker, by Peter F. Drucker, 2001; 344p `5` (Peopleware bookclub)
  * No Rules Rules: Netflix and the Culture of Reinvention, by Reed Hastings and Erin Meyer, 2020; 272p `4` (Peopleware bookclub)
+ * The Art of Woo: Using strategic persuasion to sell your ideas, by G. Richard Shell and Mario Moussa, 2007; 268p `5` (Peopleware bookclub)
+ * Masters of Doom: How two guys created an empire and transformed pop culture, by David Kushner, 2003; 301p `4`
  * The Goal, a Process of Ongoing Improvement, by Eliyahu M. Goldratt and Jeff Cox, 1984; 337p `5`

 ```